Apstra/iba/README.md

     Generates Probe to Determine Hot/Cold for Specific Interface Counters
 #### [Specific Interface Flapping](docs/specific_interface_flapping.ipynb)
     Generates Probe to Determine if Interfaces are Flapping

+# More probes

+You can find many more probes in the `templates` subfolder.
+Refer to its [readme](templates/README.md) for more info on how to use these